-Residents of Las Vegas, Nev. pick up paychecks that are higher than any other city — the median salary is around $32.50 per hour; other top-paying cities include Winchester, Va. ($23.04) and Front Royal, Va. ($19.19).
-U.S. pay levels are highest in the state of Nevada; pay there average to around $32.50 per hour.
+Residents of Las Vegas, Nev. pick up paychecks that are higher than any other city — the median salary is approximately $32.50 per hour; other top-paying cities include Winchester, Va. ($29.36) and Front Royal, Va. ($19.19).
+Within the company, workers earn the highest pay (an average of about $32.50 per hour) in Nevada.

 Certifications and Degrees

 Registered Nurses are compensated at a much higher rate than non-authorized workers, bringing in close to around $32.00 per hour.
 The best paid folks at Valley Health have a Bachelor's Degree, earning $31.50 per hour.

 In this role, the best-paying skill appears to be Acute Care; individuals who claim it among their capabilities enjoy a higher median salary of about $33.50 per hour.
 A skill that is commonly seen around here is Phlebotomy; close to one-tenth deem it necessary for work.
 Geriatrics, Medicine / Surgery, and Critical Care were also reported by many survey participants.

 The number of female employees who completed the survey outweighs the number of men; the female-to-male ratio is more than 3 to 1.

 Benefits and Perks

 Valley Health workers get plenty of help saving for their golden years, with retirement savings options such as a 401(k) plan and a 403(b) plan.
 The larger part of survey participants report having health insurance, and the larger part of respondents report having dental coverage.
 Perks also include tuition reimbursement, a casual working environment, and flexible hours.